5 tips for your modern data governance strategy

 • Use secure encryption methods to protect data at rest and in transit.

-• Regularly train employees on best practices and policies related to ensuring the security of data.
+• Regularly train employees on best governance practices and policies related to ensuring data security.

 How Microsoft 365 aids in regulatory compliance and data security